 Popular songwriter Oliver Courtney has been getting by for years using one ghost writer for his music and another for his lyrics.
 When both writers meet at an inn, they fall in love and then try to sell their songs under their own name.
 The problem is every song publisher thinks they're copying Courtney's style.Written by

 Daniel Bubbeo <firstname.lastname@example.org>

 One of over 700 Paramount Productions, filmed between 1929 and 1949, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
+It was released on DVD 6 May 2003 in tandem with Rhythm on the Range (1936) as part of Universal's Bing Crosby Collection, and again 11 November 2014 as one of 24 titles in Universal's Bing Crosby Silver Screen Collection.
 See more »

 7 of 7 people found this review helpful.